 Enhance your pupils' learning with a trip to the theatre.

 We work with the best in local and national theatre companies to provide your pupils with the opportunity to experience world-class theatre.
 Talk to us about exciting opportunities to meet the actors or go behind the scenes of the shows.

-Our exclusive school ticket offer provides great value, with an £8 special reduced rate for tickets and for every 10 tickets booked, you’ll get an 11th ticket free.
+Our exclusive school ticket offer provides great value, starting at just £8.50 per ticket and for every 10 tickets booked, you’ll get an 11th ticket free.